-The underwriters propose to initially offer some of our Shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of our Shares to certain dealers at the public offering price less a concession not in excess of \$0.60 per Share.
-The sales load of \$0.90 per Share is equal to 4.5% of the initial offering price and will be paid solely by the Advisor, except as noted below.
+The underwriters propose to initially offer some of our Shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of our Shares to certain dealers at the public offering price less a concession not in excess of \$[] per Share.
+The sales load of \$[] per Share is equal to []% of the initial offering price and will be paid solely by the Advisor.
 If all of our Shares are not sold at the initial offering price, the representative may change the public offering price and other selling terms.
-Investors must pay for any shares purchased on or before October 10, 2018.
+Investors must pay for any shares purchased on or before.
 The representative has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.

-The underwriters hold an option, exercisable until October 31, 2018, to purchase from us up to an additional 375,000 Shares at the public offering price less the sales load.
+The underwriters hold an option, exercisable for [] days from the date of this Prospectus, to purchase from us up to an additional [] Shares at the public offering price less the sales load.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent such option is exercised, each underwriter must purchase a number of additional Shares approximately proportionate to that underwriter's initial purchase commitment.

-We, our executive officers, directors and OFSAM have agreed that, without the prior written consent of Ladenburg Thalmann & Co.
-Inc., on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):
+We, our executive officers and director and OFSAM have agreed that, without the prior written consent of [], on behalf of the underwriters, we and they will not, during the period ending [180] days after the date of this prospectus (the "restricted period"):

-- sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, any Shares; - establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Exchange Act with respect to any Shares; - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Shares, whether any such transaction is to be settled by delivery of Shares, stock or such other securities, in case or otherwise; - publicly announce the intention to effect any transaction described above; or - file, or participate in the filing of, any registration statement with the SEC relating to the offering of any Shares.
+- sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, any Shares; - establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of Section 16 of the Exchange Act with respect to any Shares; - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Shares, whether any such transaction is to be settled by delivery of Shares, stock or such other securities, in case or otherwise; - · publicly announce the intention to effect any transaction described above; or - · file, or participate in the filing of, any registration statement with the SEC relating to the offering of any Shares.

-These lockup provisions apply to Shares, any securities convertible into or exercisable or exchangeable for Shares and warrants or other rights to purchase Shares, but does not apply to shares of preferred stock.
-In addition, we and each such person agrees that, without the prior written consent of Ladenburg Thalmann & Co.
-Inc., on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of Shares, any securities convertible into or exercisable or exchangeable for Shares, or warrants or other rights to purchase Shares.
+This lockup provision applies to Shares, any securities convertible into or exercisable or exchangeable for Shares and warrants or other rights to purchase Shares, but does not apply to shares of preferred stock.
+In addition, we and each such person agrees that, without the prior written consent of []. on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of Shares, any securities convertible into or exercisable or exchangeable for Shares, or warrants or other rights to purchase Shares.

-The restrictions described in the immediately preceding paragraph do not apply to:
+The restrictions described in the immediately preceding paragraph to not apply to:

-- the sale of Shares to the underwriters; - transfers of Shares or any security convertible into Shares as a bona fide gift, provided that the recipient thereof agrees to be subject to the same lock-up provisions; - transfers of Shares to a corporation, trust, family limited partnership or other entity for the direct benefit of the holder or an immediate family member, provided that the recipient thereof agrees to be subject to the same lock-up provisions; or issuance of Shares by us pursuant to our DRIP.
+- the sale of Shares to the underwriters; - transfers of Shares or any security convertible into Shares as a bona fide gift; - transfers of Shares to a corporation, trust, family limited partnership or other entity for the direct benefit of the holder or an immediate family member; or - · issuance of Shares by us pursuant to our DRIP.

-Ladenburg Thalmann & Co.
-Inc., in its sole discretion, may release the shares of our common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
+[], in its sole discretion, may release the shares of our common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.

-We have applied to list our Shares for quotation on the Nasdaq Capital Market under the ticker symbol "OCCI."
+We have applied to list our Shares on the Nasdaq under the ticker symbol "OCCI."